 If you don’t have that kind of time, you can thaw it in the sink.
 Fill the sink 1/3 to 1/2 full with COLD water and place the turkey in it.
 Change out the water every 30 minutes.
 It will take about 30 minutes for every 1lb.
 DO NOT run it under warm or hot water.

 Cooking times can vary depending on the starting temperature of the turkey, the recipe method, and your oven.
 And don’t forget to account for prep and rest time on both ends of roasting.
 But the general rule is 20 minutes per pound.

 Absolutely!
 After cooling, package up any leftover turkey into freezer bags and squeeze out any excess air before freezing.

-The general rule is 1 pound per person, but I think aiming for 1 1/2 pounds per person is best because it means you’ll have a couple of days of Thanksgiving leftovers!
+The general rule is 1 pound per person, but aiming for 1 1/2 pounds per person is best because it means you’ll have a few days of Thanksgiving leftovers!
 Here are some size recommendations to guide you:

 - 8 people = 12-pound turkey

 - 14 people = 20-pound turkey

 So there you have it, all my tips and tricks for making the perfect Roasted Thanksgiving Turkey!
 You can grab the full printable recipe below, and I hope you all have a wonderful holiday!